rojala/test_rst_mod_/module1/lessons-reflection-1/Readme.md

 ### Create a program that stores a grocery list in a vector and prints out each item
     see grocery-list dir

-Implement a queue by using a VecDeque and simulate people waiting in line
+### Implement a queue by using a VecDeque and simulate people waiting in line
+    see waiting-line dir

 Build a simple phone book as a hash map of names to phone numbers